jk45054/CTF-writeups/Crowdstrike-AdversaryQuest-2022/Catapult Spider/3 So Much Bits/README.md

 We have successfully verified the blob structure option 2 (nonce, tag, key)!

-Now that we think of it, it totally makes sense to have the AES-GCM metadata (nonce, tag) in front of the encrypted data.
-Trust but verify!
+Now that we think of it, it could makes sense to have the AES-GCM metadata (nonce, tag) in front of the encrypted data.
+But some online sources would have made us expect option 1 with the tag bytes appended to the ciphertext (see for example [section 5.1 of RFC 5116](https://www.rfc-editor.org/rfc/rfc5116)).

 ## Now it's Flag Time!